barira97/Playwright-Automation-Testing-Project/README.md

 -> Reset App State

--> Add any 3 products to cart
+-> Add any 3 products to the cart

 -> Proceed to checkout